googleapis/java-pubsublite/pubsublite-beam-io/README.md

 # Instructions for PubsubLiteIO usage.

+NOTE: Only Dataflow runner v2 supports drain on PubsubLiteIO.
+Please contact dataflow customer support to request adding projects into the allowlist and launch the pipeline with --experiments=use_runner_v2.
+Using runner v2 requires 2.29.0 or above.

 1. Add the following to your POM file to download the Pub/Sub Lite I/O.
 ```xml
 <dependency>